drouyang/pmtlock/README.md

 v2.0 patch fixes a wrapped-around ticket values bug.
 It has been tested on 8 core machine running kernel 3.5 and 32 core machines with kernel 3.11.

-### 11/22/2013
-Linux kernel 3.12 upstreamed the paravirt ticket spinlock patch, which changes the code layout.
-Pmtlock need to be ported to newer kernels before using.